Corporate law: Balance of power

-Adolf Berle in The Modern Corporation and Private Property argued that the separation of control of companies from the investors who were meant to own them endangered the American economy and led to a mal-distribution of wealth.
+Adolf Berle in The Modern Corporation and Private Property argued that the separation of control of companies from the investors who were meant to own them endangered the American economy and led to a maldistribution of wealth.

 The most important rules for corporate governance are those concerning the balance of power between the board of directors and the members of the company.
 Authority is given or "delegated" to the board to manage the company for the success of the investors.
 Certain specific decision rights are often reserved for shareholders, where their interests could be fundamentally affected.
 There are necessarily rules on when directors can be removed from office and replaced.
 To do that, meetings need to be called to vote on the issues.
 How easily the constitution can be amended and by whom necessarily affects the relations of power.